As indie software developers, sometimes the only type of testing we do is developer testing. And we all know that can be less than optimal ;]

 But with larger apps, sometimes it can be useful to get some outside help.
 I recently did that with my latest app (Battle Map for iPad) by hosting a beta test, so thought I’d share some of the knowledge I learned along the way.

-This article will address the questions that might arise as you’re setting up your beta test – or deciding whether you should have one in the first place.
+This beta test tutorial will address the questions that might arise as you’re setting up your beta test – or deciding whether you should have one in the first place.
 We will cover how to find beta testers, get them a copy of your app, respond to the feedback, and much more.

 So let’s dig into the world of iOS beta testing!